fuel/fuel/TESTING.md

 ### File / Class Naming

-The files must have the same name as the test class (Case Sensative).
+The Test class names should be in the form of **Tests_Whatever**.

-Classes / File names **MUST** end in the word **Test** (Case Sensative).
+Filenames should be all lower case and be the class name minus the "Tests_" part.

 Some example names:

     // Good
-    ArrTest in fuel/core/tests/ArrTest.php
+    Tests_Arr in fuel/core/tests/arr.php
-    ImageTest in fuel/core/tests/ImageTest.php
+    Tests_Image in fuel/core/tests/image.php
-    FuelTest in fuel/core/tests/FuelTest.php
+    Tests_Fuel in fuel/core/tests/fuel.php

     // Bad
     Arrtests